witnet/witnet-rust/docs/architecture/managers/storage-manager.md

 }
 ```

-The `StorageManager` actor requires the implementation of the `Default` trait (as well as
-`Supervised` and `SystemService` traits) to become a service that can be registered in the system
-registry.

 The connection to the database is an `Option` to handle failures in the creation of the connection
 to the database.